BaamPark/baampark.github.io/content/posts/2025-10-04_RL_policy_optimization.md

 I skipped the derivation from euqation (2) to (3).
 Since the Advantage Actor–Critic (A2C) method was introduced, modern policy gradient approaches typically use this advantage-based formulation instead of the vanilla policy gradient.
 Now we are ready to move on to PPO.

 ## Proximal Policy Optimization (PPO)
 [Training language models to follow instructions with human feedback](https://arxiv.org/pdf/2203.02155) by OpenAI brought Reinforcement Learning from Human Feedback (RLHF) into the mainstream of language model training.
-The main idea is simple.
-Instead of traditional supervised finetuing, a human choose a better answer between multiple answers.
-For example, given two answers:
-- Answer A: “The capital of France is Paris.”
-- Answer B: “I’m not sure, but maybe France’s capital is London?”
-Humans pick A as better.
-From agent (model) perspective, answer A gives higher reward.
+We've heard about it frequently, but without understanding what Proximal Policy Optimization (PPO) is, we cannot truly grasp how RLHF fine-tunes large language models to align with human preferences.

 ### PPO - Problem of the A2C Policy gradient
 PPO is an Actor-Critic algorithm that uses a single neural network with two heads: one for the actor (policy) and another for the critic (Value function) [^4].